awsdocs/amazon-connect-admin-guide/doc_source/about-contact-states.md

 + MISSED \- The contact was missed by the agent\.
 + ERROR \- This appears when, for example, the customer abandons the call during outbound whisper\.
 + ENDED \- The conversation has ended, and the agent has started doing ACW for that contact\.
++ REJECTED \- The contact was rejected by the agent\.
+This applies to chat and tasks\.

 Here's what the contact state looks like in the agent event stream: